grz0zrg/fas/README.md

 Additive synthesis is wavetable-based.

-Real-time resampling is done with a simple linear method, better resampling method may come in the future.
+Real-time resampling is done with a simple linear method, granular synthesis can also be resampled by using cubic interpolation method.

-All synthesis algorithms (minus filters) are customs.
+All synthesis algorithms (minus filters) are customs

+[Soundpipe library](https://github.com/PaulBatchelor/Soundpipe) modules are optionally used, this provide some high quality and battle tested algorithms and fx

 This program is tested with Valgrind and should be free of memory leaks.